littleraskol/Government-Variety-Pack/lrsk-gov-var/civics_list.md

 [*][i]Astro-Prospecting Mainframe (Machine Intelligence)[/i] - The creators of this Machine Intelligence intended it to plan their society's exploitation of their solar system, a task it still excels at without them. (+20% research and mining station output)

-[*][i]Self-Aware Production Targets (Machine Intelligence)[/i] - By imbuing economic planning systems with a semi-sapient expert system slaved to the Machine Intelligence's goals, production output gets a continuously increasing boost. (+5% mineral and energy output, +2.5% alloy production)
+[*][i]Self-Aware Production Targets (Machine Intelligence)[/i] - By imbuing economic planning systems with a semi-sapient expert system slaved to the Machine Intelligence's goals, production output gets a continuously increasing boost. (+5% mineral and energy production, +2.5% alloy production)

 [*][i]Recursive Efficiency Analysis (Machine Intelligence)[/i] - Subsystems of the Machine Intelligence continually perform situational analyses that seek out opportunities to improve the efficiency of basic operations. (-5% ship, building, and district upkeep)